jackE-code/with_skills/_posts/2024-12-08-meditations.md

 ---
 title: "Meditations by Marcus Aurelius"
-description: "The thought of creation and us being creators"
+layout: "The thought of creation and us being creators"
 date: 2024-12-08
 ---